Our Genealogical Helper for Highland Home ...

 We hope that the following list of documents will be of interest to you.

 | Published by Rand McNally & Co.
 (Document found on Google Books)|

 | ||Services available at that time (1895): had Post Office, no Railroad mentioned |

 |Both the GNIS and FIPS databases contain entries for Highland Home.|

 | See our Misc Page for Highland Home for more information.|

 Unfortunately, we don't know of a website for Highland Home.
 If you can help, please contact us through our Feedback Page.

 The official website for State of Alabama: www.alabama.gov/

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Highland Home.
-Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Highland Home
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Highland Home

 Our distance measurements begin at a specific point in Highland Home.
 The point that we are using is located at these GPS coordinates - Latitude: 31.9535, Longitude: -86.3139 [Map].
 In this case, the coordinates for Highland Home have been provided by the Geographic Names Information System (GNIS).